-    It is great to see many sustainable business Australia companies have increasing success.
+It is great to see many sustainable business Australian companies have increasing success.
 Caring about your customers goes hand in hand with caring about the environment also.

-Furthermore, at Waster, we are more interested in helping companies (become a green business) with recycling than investing money in new currencies.
+Furthermore, at Waster, we are more interested in helping companies become green businesses with recycling than investing money in new currencies.